 Over 1,500 native trees and shrubs were also planted to restore a belt of native forest in the area.

 Aside from lush natural landscapes, look out for heritage structures such as the refurbished bridges including two iconic conserved truss bridges at Upper Bukit Timah Road and Bukit Timah Road.

 More details on the Rail Corridor can be found on NPark's website.

 Looking for more holiday camps?
 Check out this article on the best March and Easter holiday camps for kids in Singapore.

-Looking for more kid friendly museums?
-Check out this article on our favorite children friendly museums and exhibitions in Singapore.
+Looking for more kid friendly museums and exhibitions?
+Check out our guide on 30 of our favorite children friendly museums and exhibitions in Singapore.